flyck/Flyck/README.md

 I also have a few older projects over on gitlab [🦊](https://gitlab.com/flyck).

-Finaly, if you're interested in what I'm working on, feel free to check out my [public roadmap 🛣️](https://github.com/users/flyck/projects/2).
+Finally, if you're interested in what I'm working on, feel free to check out my [public roadmap 🛣️](https://github.com/users/flyck/projects/2).